james-learns-to-code/ios-swift-practice-market_ui/README.md

     }
 ```

-When tableViewCell has collectionView is updating, have to invalidate layout.
+When tableViewCell that has collectionView is updating, have to invalidate layout.